-&lt;sup>1New Budget Deal Needed to Avert Cuts, Invest in National Priorities, Parrott, Kogan, Taylor, Center on Budget and Policy Priorities, 2019 ousing affordability issues can be particularly harmful for more vulnerable populations like the homeless, senior citizens and residents with incarceration histories.
+New Budget Deal Needed to Avert Cuts, Invest in National Priorities, Parrott, Kogan, Taylor, Center on Budget and Policy Priorities, 2019 ousing affordability issues can be particularly harmful for more vulnerable populations like the homeless, senior citizens and residents with incarceration histories.
 However, improvements over the past decade serve as evidence that positive change will continue.

-&lt;sup>2 Chart Book: Cuts in Federal Assistance Have Exacerbated Families' Struggles to Afford Housing, Rice, Center on Budget and Policy Priorities, 2016
+2 Chart Book: Cuts in Federal Assistance Have Exacerbated Families' Struggles to Afford Housing, Rice, Center on Budget and Policy Priorities, 2016